MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aro/aro-identity-and-access-management.md

   - Decide what permissions are needed for SecOps.
   - Decide what permissions are needed for the landing zone owner.
   - Decide what permissions are needed for the application teams to deploy into the cluster.
 - Decide how you want to store secrets and sensitive information in your cluster.
-This could be stored as base64 encoded Kubernetes secrets or using a Secret Store Provider such as [Azure Keyvault Provider for Secret Store CSI Driver](https://azure.github.io/secrets-store-csi-driver-provider-azure/).
+Secrets and sensitive information could be stored as base64 encoded Kubernetes secrets or using a Secret Store Provider such as [Azure Keyvault Provider for Secret Store CSI Driver](https://azure.github.io/secrets-store-csi-driver-provider-azure/).

 ## Design recommendations